qqhgs/rynkai.nvim/README.md

 # Rynkai, ... for now
 > This plugins is for my neovim config.
 But you can use it if you set some dafault value to suit yout personal configs.

 This variation doesn't follow any theme creation rules, even with the colorscheme.
-For now `rynkai` just have one flavour.
+For now `rynkai` just have some flavour.
 Will add if have another, or you make it and let me taste what you like.

 ## Flavours